Connecting Bundles

 - Create more complex architectures - Chain multiple bundles together

-- Design reusable artifact definitions - Create contracts for your infrastructure patterns
+- Design reusable resource types - Create contracts for your infrastructure patterns

-- Build custom bundles - Create your own infrastructure bundles with meaningful artifacts
+- Build custom bundles - Create your own infrastructure bundles with meaningful resources

 - Explore advanced features - Learn about alarms, monitoring, and advanced bundle patterns